-Subsection (h) - The reference to "ordinary course" pertains to Section 407(b)(3)

-(stating that any "difference arising among members [in a member-managed LLC] as to a matter in the ordinary course of the activities of the company may be decided by a majority of the members").
+The reference to "ordinary course" pertains to Section 407(b)(3) (stating that any "difference arising among members [in a member-managed LLC] as to a matter in the ordinary course of the activities of the company may be decided by a majority of the members").
 As for a manager-managed LLC, see Section 407(c)(1) ("Except as expressly provided in this [act], any matter relating to the activities and affairs of the [manager-managed] company is decided exclusively by the manager, or, if there is more than one manager, by a majority of the managers.") (emphasis added).
 This approach is necessary, lest a requesting member (or manager-member) have the power to block imposition of a reasonable restriction or condition needed to prevent the requestor from abusing the LLC.

-The burden of proof under this subsection contrasts with the burden of proof when someone claims that a term of an operating agreement violates Section 105(c)(8).
-Under that provision, as a matter of ordinary procedural law, the burden is on the person making the claim.
+The burden of persuasion under this subsection contrasts with the burden of persuasion under Section 105(c)(8) (prohibiting unreasonable limitations on the information rights provided by this section).
+Under that subsection, as a matter of ordinary procedural law the burden is on the person making the claim.

-TRANSFERABLE INTERESTS AND RIGHTS OF TRANSFEREES AND CREDITORS interest is personal property.
+TRANSFERABLE INTERESTS AND RIGHTS OF TRANSFEREES AND CREDITORS is personal property.

 SECTION 501.
 NATURE OF TRANSFERABLE INTEREST.
-A transferable
+A transferable interest